-The tenant rent calculations must reflect any changes in the PHA's utility allowance schedule [24 CFR 960.253(c)(3)].
+At reexamination, the PHA must use the PHA current utility allowance schedule [24 CFR 982.517(d)(2)].

-Unless the PHA is required to revise utility allowances retroactively, revised utility allowances will be applied to a family's rent calculations at the first annual reexamination after the allowance is adopted.
+Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination that is effective after the allowance is adopted.

-6-III.D.
-PRORATED RENT FOR MIXED FAMILIES [24 CFR 5.520]
+6-III.E.
+PRORATED ASSISTANCE FOR MIXED FAMILIES [24 CFR 5.520]

 HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
 The PHA must prorate the assistance provided to a mixed family.
-The PHA will first determine TTP as if all family members were eligible and then prorate the rent based upon the number of family members that actually are eligible.
-To do this, the PHA must:
+The PHA will first determine assistance as if all family members were eligible and then prorate the assistance based upon the percentage of family members that actually are eligible.
+For example, if the PHA subsidy for a family is calculated at \$500 and two of four family members are ineligible, the PHA subsidy would be reduced to \$250.